JrdnRgrs/gpt-discord-bot/README.md

 * Memory: Bot will remember conversations until restarted or reset.
 * Message splitter for longer messages that exceed 2000 characters
 * TTS: Bot will generate TTS clips from messages using TikTok's TTS api.
+* Token Limiter: Set a token limit to prevent the bot from making API calls after that number, or a time limit.
+* Conversation history truncator: Cuts down conversation history to save tokens (configurable).

 ## Dependencies
 * nodejs